newaetech/opentitan/doc/ug/getting_started_bergen.md

 I00010 demos.c:56] FTDI control changed.
 Enable JTAG.
 ```

 If so - you did it!
 You got OpenTitan running on the FPGA board.
-You can change the state of the first four user DIP switches, and if you type characters the first three LEDs
+You can change the
-will change state.
+state of the user DIP switches which will be refected in serial messages, and if you

-**NOTE:** This can be fixed to use all LEDs, issue in current earlygrey top.
+type characters the user LEDs will show the binary value of the ASCII character.

-Once done - read on to do a full build.
+Once you've seen the board work - read on to do a full build from source.

 ## Prerequisites